zoe-yyx/AgentNet/readme.md

 # 🌐 [NIPS2025] AgentNet: Decentralized Evolutionary Coordination for LLM-Based Multi-Agent Systems

+This is the official implementation of the paper "AgentNet: Decentralized Evolutionary Coordination for LLM-Based Multi-Agent Systems" accepted by Neurips 2025.

 **AgentNet** is a novel framework for building **decentralized, privacy-preserving, and adaptive multi-agent systems (MAS)** powered by large language models (LLMs).
 It addresses the limitations of traditional MAS architectures that rely on centralized controllers and static workflows.

 > 📄 **Paper Title**: *AgentNet: Decentralized Evolutionary Coordination for LLM-Based Multi-Agent Systems*